For specific questions about the Multiplatform Journalism program, contact Dr. Michael Dillon.

 - MDIA 473 - Media Law and Regulation*

-- Media Elective Courses (6 Credits) Students will select electives after consultation with their department mentor.
+- Media elective courses (six credits) — Students will select electives after consultation with their department mentors.

 *All majors in the Media department will take 12 credits of departmental core courses.